 Skip to content

 x402.NanoSession defines a per-request HTTP 402 payment profile for access to web resources and APIs.
-In x402 layer terms, it uses scheme: "exact" and provides a Nano-specific mechanism based on session-bound block-hash proof.
-Payments are settled instantly and feelessly via Nano (XNO), avoiding smart-contract overhead.
+In x402 layer terms, it provides scheme: "exact" with payments settled instantly and feelessly via Nano (XNO), avoiding gas fee calculations and other smart-contract overhead altogether.

 TransportHTTP 402 with x402 V2 headersHTTP 402 with x402 V2 headers